onflow/contract-updater/README.md

 For this run through, we'll focus on the simple case where a single contract is deployed to a single account that can sign the setup & delegation transactions.

-This use case is enough to get the basic concepts involved in the `ContractUpdater` contract, but know that more advanced deployments are possible with support for multiple contract accounts and customized deployment configurations.
+This use case is enough to get the basic concepts involved in the `StagedContractUpdates` contract, but know that more advanced deployments are possible with support for multiple contract accounts and customized deployment configurations.

 ### Setup